Alcohol licensing laws of the United Kingdom: Licensing Act 2003

 There are many exemption categories and qualifications to the above definitions, particularly in respect of Regulated Entertainment and Late Night Refreshment.
-As a result of changes by the Live Music Act 2012, for example, live music in on-licensed premises is no longer a licensable activity between 08:00 and 23:00 hours before audiences of up to 200 people.
-Similarly performances of plays and of dance are not licensable before audiences of up to 500 people and indoor sporting events up to 1000 people.
-These changes, brought in from 2013, coupled with the Live Music Act in 2012, display a readiness by the Coalition Government to deregulate the prescriptive and sometimes confusing definitions of Regulated Entertainment stated above (although the Live Music Act was a Private Members' Bill sponsored by Lord Clement-Jones and drafted by Poppleston Allen Solicitors which was subsequently supported by the Government).
+As a result of changes by the Live Music Act 2012, for example, live music in on-licensed premises is no longer a licensable activity between 8:00am and 11:00pm in front of audiences of up to 200 people.
+Similarly performances of plays and of dance are not licensable in front of audiences of up to 500 people and indoor sporting events up to 1,000 people.
+These changes, brought in from 2013, alongside the Live Music Act in 2012, display a readiness by the Coalition Government to deregulate the prescriptive and sometimes confusing definitions of Regulated Entertainment stated above (although the Live Music Act was a Private Members' Bill sponsored by Lord Clement-Jones and drafted by Poppleston Allen Solicitors, which was subsequently supported by the government).

 "Late night refreshment" is defined as: